praveen-gandreti/Role-Based-Authentication-APP/README.md

 Run `ng serve` for a dev server.
 Navigate to `https://role-base-auth.vercel.app`.
 The application will automatically reload if you change any of the source files.

+## Deployment PlatForm

+  -> This application was deployed in Vercel

+  -> Json Server (Db.json) is not deployed in any server.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.